Frequently Asked Questions for Internship Applicants

 Will I need a visa to enter Uganda?

-You need a passport before you can get a visa.
-You are required to have a tourist visa to enter Uganda.
-All volunteers will purchase visas at the airport.
+You are required to have a tourist visa to enter Uganda which you can purchase at the airport.
+Please note that while Uganda is moving toward an electronic visa system, it is not currently in place.
 A tourist visa is valid for a stay of three months in Uganda.
-Ensure that you have $50 USD cash on hand for the visa purchase at Entebbe airport.
+Ensure that you have $100 USD cash on hand for the visa purchase at Entebbe airport.
 Options for reason for journey include “tourism”, “student”, and “business” — select “tourism” or “student.”
-The reference contact and address should be Kait Maloney, Uganda Village Project, PO Box 2, Iganga, Uganda.
+The reference contact and address should be Kelly Child, Uganda Village Project, PO Box 2, Iganga, Uganda, 0783211616.
 If you plan to travel around other countries after Uganda you may need additional visas from those countries as they may have different requirements.
 Please check your State Department office to check for visa requirements for those countries.
+If you want to visit Kenya or Rwanda, you can get an East African visa that covers Uganda and these two countries for $100.
+This is only available in the far left visa line and they may ask you for your travel itinerary so bring a printed copy of any reservations.

 What vaccinations do I need?

-You must receive certain travel immunizations, for your safety, before departing for Uganda.
+You must receive certain travel immunizations for your safety before departing for Uganda.
 Begin this process at least three months in advance, as some immunizations require a series of shots over months.
 There are also some that are preferentially not given at the same time.
 Please check the required immunizations for Uganda at this site: http://wwwnc.cdc.gov/travel/destinations/uganda.htm. ￼Ugandan immigration officials may ask to see your Yellow Fever certification upon entering the country, and can refuse to give you a visa if you do not have it.
 Be sure to get your Yellow Fever immunization and this document!
 Such documents can be also important in terms of re-entry into the U.S, and so we strongly recommend that you keep a small travel immunization book (any travel doctor can give one to you) with a record of the immunizations that you have had.
-There has been a recent outbreak of Yellow Fever in Uganda, so this is worth the investment.
 All this information is also found at http://www.state.gov/.

 Immunizations that are MANDATORY include: